Crown-Commercial-Service/DataSubmissionServiceAPI/docs/environment-variables.md

 locally!
 - SIDEKIQ_USERNAME/SIDEKIQ_PASSWORD – Credentials to protect access to the
 Sidekiq administrative interface
+- RAILS_MAX_THREADS - Used to set the concurrency of concurrent Puma processes, sidekiq jobs and maximum database connection pool size.
+Using the same value here ensures that there will always be less or equal database connections available, which avoids database connection errors.
 - SIDEKIQ_CONCURRENCY - Used to set the number of jobs that Sidekiq will attempt to work on at once.
-If not set, falls back to DATABASE_POOL_SIZE.
+If not set, falls back to RAILS_MAX_THREADS.
 - SUBMIT_INVOICES – Used as a feature-switch to enable/disable Workday
 integration, which will make API calls to generate invoices for completed submissions